laurennoell/Lariat-Crafting/README.md

 ### I found what stats I want on my neck, how do I know what the missive is called?

-Go to the auction house, in the search bar type Draconic MIssive scroll down to the bottom and you will see all of the 3 star missives (they are usually at the bottom since they are more expensive).
+Go to the auction house, in the search bar type Draconic Missive scroll down to the bottom and you will see all of the 3 star missives (they are usually at the bottom since they are more expensive).
 Find the one that is relevant for you and click "buyout".